Divide and choose: History

+Since ancient times some have used the procedure to divide land, food and other resources between two parties.
+Currently, there is an entire field of research, called fair cake-cutting, devoted to various extensions and generalizations of cut-and-choose.

 Divide and choose is mentioned in the Bible, in the Book of Genesis (chapter 13).
-When Abraham and Lot come to the land of Canaan, Abraham suggests that they divide it among them.
-Then Abraham, coming from the south, divides the land to a "left" (northern) part and a "right" (southern) part, and lets Lot choose.
-Lot chooses the eastern part which contains Sodom and Gomorrah, and Abraham is left with the western part which contains Beer Sheva, Hebron, Bethel, and Shechem.
+When Abraham and Lot came to the land of Canaan, Abraham suggested that they divide it among them.
+Then Abraham, coming from the south, divided the land to a "left" (western) part and a "right" (eastern) part, and let Lot choose.
+Lot chose the eastern part, which contained Sodom and Gomorrah, and Abraham was left with the western part, which contained Beer Sheva, Hebron, Bethel, and Shechem.

+In medieval literature, divide and choose is mentioned in the Italian tale La novella di Messer Dianese e di Messer Gigliotto, a variant of the grateful dead motif, where the knight, after spending his money on the burial, meets the dead in the form of a rich merchant who offers to become his sponsor in a tournament in exchange for half of the rewards.
+The merchant, when the time comes for the division, states he will divide and the knight will choose, and the choice turns out to be between the wife and the riches won.
+The knight is forced to choose the wife, after which the merchant gives the riches to the knight as well.

 The United Nations Convention on the Law of the Sea applies a procedure similar to divide-and-choose for allocating areas in the ocean among countries.
-A developed state applying for a permit to mine minerals from the ocean must prepare two areas of approximately similar value, let the UN authority choose one of them for reservation to developing states, and get the other area for mining:"Each application... shall cover a total area... sufficiently large and of sufficient estimated commercial value to allow two mining operations... of equal estimated commercial value...
+A developed state applying for a permit to mine minerals from the ocean must prepare two areas of approximately similar value, let the UN authority choose one of them for reservation to developing states, and get the other area for mining:

+Each application... shall cover a total area... sufficiently large and of sufficient estimated commercial value to allow two mining operations... of equal estimated commercial value...
 Within 45 days of receiving such data, the Authority shall designate which part is to be reserved solely for the conduct of activities by the Authority through the Enterprise or in association with developing States...
-The area designated shall become a reserved area as soon as the plan of work for the non-reserved area is approved and the contract is signed."
+The area designated shall become a reserved area as soon as the plan of work for the non-reserved area is approved and the contract is signed.